airadier/rancher-psp-webinar/README.md

 The existing PSP (restricted) does not allow hostPID, hostNetwork or privileged.

-If we really want to allow this pod to run, we should create a specific PSP allowing the required privileges:
+Rancher already created a "default-psp" allowing privileged pods:
 ```
-$ bat psp-privileged.yaml
-$ kubectl apply -f psp-privileged.yaml
+$ kubectl get psp default-psp -o yaml
 ```

-and we are creating the corresponding ClusterRole and RoleBinding to provide access to the pod service account (privileged-sa)
+so we just need to create the corresponding ClusterRole and RoleBinding to provide access to the pod service account (privileged-sa)

 ```
 $ bat clusterrole-use-privileged.yaml
-$ kubectl apply -f clusterrole-use-privileged.yaml
+$ kubectl -n psp-test apply -f clusterrole-use-privileged.yaml
 ```
 And now our deployment should work.